marfarma/hotfix/readme.txt

 Tested up to: 3.1
 Stable tag: 0.2

-Provides "hotfixes" for annoying WordPress bugs, so you don't have to wait for the next WordPress core release.
+Provides fixes for selected WordPress bugs, so you don't have to wait for the next WordPress core release.

 == Description ==

-This plugin provides "hotfixes" for annoying WordPress bugs, so you don't have to wait for the next WordPress core release. **This does not mean you can stop updating WordPress!** It just means that you'll get fixes faster.
+This plugin provides fixes for selected WordPress bugs, so you don't have to wait for the next WordPress core release. **This does not mean you can stop updating WordPress!** It just means that you'll get a few selected fixes more quickly.

 Recent fixes: